vipulchib/aws-cloudformation/README.md

      Description: VPC with Arista vEOS Router, subnets, route tables, igw, sg, Linux VMs
      ```

 3. **Parameters** - Parameters enable you to input custom values to your template each time you create or update a stack.

-We will provide a 'Description and then specify the 'Type' of Parameter with a 'Value (default)' as **Arista**:
+     A. We will create a Parameter for the VPC ID, provide a 'Description and then specify the 'Type' of Parameter with a
+     'Value (default)' as **Arista**:
      ```
      Parameters:
        ID: